Frequently Asked Questions (and their answers!)

 What is a charter school?

 A charter school is a tuition-free public school.
-Charter schools are self-managed, and while they are approved by a local school district, they operate independently.
-They are choice schools, meaning that students and parents can elect to enroll there as opposed to the traditional district school.
+Charter schools are self-managed, and while they are approved by the PA Dept. of Education and/or a local school district, they operate independently.
+They are choice schools, meaning that students and parents can elect to enroll in a charter as opposed to the traditional district school.